vanhoangkha/Networking-fundamentals/Day55_Virtualizations_and_Cloud_Part1.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/7bf3f22c-a7b8-41bf-bc1e-8c128a41f20f)

-- VMs are connected to each other and the EXTERNAL NETWORK via a VIRTUAL SWITCH running on the HYPERVISOR
+- VMs are connected to each other and the EXTERNAL Mạng via a VIRTUAL Switch running on the HYPERVISOR
-- Just like a regular PHYSICAL SWITCH, the vSWITCH’s INTERFACES can operate as ACCESS PORTS or TRUNK PORTS and use VLANs to separate the VMs at LAYER 2
+- Just like a regular PHYSICAL Switch, the vSWITCH’s INTERFACES can operate as Access PORTS or Trunk PORTS and use VLANs to separate the VMs at LAYER 2
-- INTERFACES on the vSWITCH connect to the PHYSICAL NIC (or NICs) of the SERVER to communicate with the EXTERNAL NETWORK
+- INTERFACES on the vSWITCH connect to the PHYSICAL NIC (or NICs) of the SERVER to communicate with the EXTERNAL Mạng

 ---

 INTRO TO CLOUD COMPUTING

-- Traditional IT infrastructure deployments were some combination of the following:
+- Traditional IT Hạ tầng deployments were some combination of the following:
     - ON-PREMISES
-        - All SERVERS, NETWORK DEVICES, and other infrastructure are located on company property
+        - All SERVERS, Mạng DEVICES, and other Hạ tầng are located on company property
         - All equipment is purchased and owned by the company using it
         - The company is responsible for the necessary space, power, and cooling

     - CO-LOCATION
-        - Data centers that rent out space for customers to put their infrastructure (SERVERS, NETWORK DEVICES)
+        - Data centers that rent out space for customers to put their Hạ tầng (SERVERS, Mạng DEVICES)
         - The data center provides the space, electricity, and cooling
-        - The SERVERS, NETWORK DEVICES, etc are still the responsibility of the end customer, although they are not located on the customer’s premises
+        - The SERVERS, Mạng DEVICES, etc are still the responsibility of the end customer, although they are not located on the customer’s premises
 - CLOUD SERVICE provide an alternative that is hugely popular and is continuing to grow
     - Most people associate “CLOUD” with PUBLIC CLOUD PROVIDERS such as AWS
         - Although this is the most common USE of CLOUD SERVICES, it’s not the only one